Exercising in the Heat: How to safely work out in hot conditions

 There are many factors that contribute to how our bodies adjust in the heat.
 Air temperature and humidity play a major role in the body’s ability to regulate itself.
 Let’s say you’re running in 80-degree heat and the humidity is low.
 Your body will be able to regulate temperature easily because the environment is cooler than your body temperature—which is typically 98.6 degrees.
 Up the humidity to 95 percent, and your shirt is sticking to your body because the sweat is no longer evaporating.

-When the temperature outside exceeds our internal temperature, the body relies on its only natural defense against overheating, which is the ability to sweat.
+When the temperature outside exceeds our internal temperature, the body loses its only natural defense against overheating, which is the ability to sweat.
 The evaporation of sweat from the skin allows the body to cool down.
 However, when the humidity level is too high, there is less evaporation and therefore less cooling.
 This combination of high humidity and high temperature can be dangerous if a person is exposed for too long without proper hydration.
 Heat exhaustion and heat stroke are two dangerous side effects that can happen when the body can no longer handle the heat.

 Signs of heat exhaustion include general fatigue, weakness, nausea, dizziness, muscle cramps, and an increase in body temperature.
 A body temperature above 104, an inability to sweat, acute respiratory distress, and loss of consciousness can be signs of heat stroke, which is more severe and can lead to death if not treated immediately.